prise-3d/SIN3D/README.md

 ```
 The documentation is generated to the `doc/` directory.
 If you started the server, the documentation is served at `/doc/`.

+## Collected DATA

+During application use a lot of data is collected by platform, here a description of main message identifier used:

+- COLLECT_DATA: specify that the collected data process began.
+- EXPERIMENT_STARTED: message which is used for start of an experiment.
+- EXPERIMENT_DATA: message for data of an experiment.
+- EXPERIMENT_VALIDATED: end of experiences message.

 ## License

 [The MIT license](LICENSE)